Princess Bean

-Tiabeanie Mariabeanie de la Rochambeau Grunkwitz, also known as Princess Bean, is the main character of the adult animated fantasy television series Disenchantment, voiced by Abbi Jacobson.
+Tiabeanie Mariabeanie de la Rochambeau Grunkwitz, also known as Princess Bean, and later Queen Bean, is the main character of the adult animated fantasy television series Disenchantment, voiced by Abbi Jacobson.
 Bean is the daughter of King Zøg and Queen Dagmar of Dreamland, where she was born, and is the step daughter of Zøg's second wife, Oona.
 She often refers to herself as "Drunkowitz" when drunk.
-Bean has a bad relationship with both her parents and at one point had a romantic relationship with Elfo, another main character from the series.
+Bean has a bad relationship with both her parents.
+She has a romantic relationship with the mermaid Mora.

 Characterization

 Bean is a princess who enjoys getting drunk and into trouble, much to the chagrin of her father and everyone else in the kingdom.
 Bean yearns to be a normal person, so she can do whatever she wants without getting in trouble with King Zøg, and date other people without them being scared of Zøg's wrath.
 Jacobson was cast as Bean in late July 2018.